joaohf/PeakRDL-beam/docs/header_output.rst

     Only emitted if a field definition provides a constant reset value.

-Register bit-field structs
+Register bit-field records
 --------------------------

-If enabled, each register is represented by a nested union & struct definition.
+Each register is represented by a record definition.
 This allows a register value to be accessed in aggregate, or by its individual bit-fields.